Crypto Overview in Liechtenstein

 Regulatory Oversight

-The Financial Market Authority (FMA) serves as the sole regulator for all financial services in Liechtenstein, including cryptocurrency and blockchain activities.
-The FMA oversees registration and supervision of TT Service Providers under the TVTG, authorization of Crypto-Asset Service Providers (CASPs) under MiCAR, and AML/CFT compliance under the Due Diligence Act.
+The Financial Market Authority (Finanzmarktaufsicht Liechtenstein, FMA) is the sole regulator for all financial services in Liechtenstein, including cryptocurrency and blockchain activities.
+The FMA oversees registration and supervision of TT Service Providers under the TVTG, authorization of Crypto-Asset Service Providers (CASPs) under MiCAR, and AML/CFT compliance under the Due Diligence Act (Sorgfaltspflichtgesetz, SPG).
 A dedicated fintech department within the FMA handles cryptocurrency and blockchain matters.
-The government also maintains the Office for Financial Center Innovation and Digitization, a specialized body that facilitates fintech and blockchain development.
+Before submitting a formal application, firms may approach the FMA with a supervision request (Unterstellungsanfrage) to obtain official feedback on which licenses and requirements apply, a mechanism that has made regulatory engagement unusually direct and predictable.

 Business Environment